raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Version: 2020-04-16

 ### FREEZE_VERSION
-Previously this property was only checked by the rpi-eeprom-update script.
+Previously this property was only checked by the `rpi-eeprom-update` script.
 However, now that self-update is enabled the bootloader will also check this property.
-If set, this overrides `ENABLE_SELF_UPDATE` to stop automatic updates.
+If set to 1, this overrides `ENABLE_SELF_UPDATE` to stop automatic updates.
 To disable `FREEZE_VERSION` you will have to use an SD card boot with recovery.bin.

 Default: 0
 Version: 2020-09-03